Skip to content

 json

-If you need to update all previews on your site according to the settings of their file sources, just enter the server console and launch generate.php from the directory core/components/ms2gallery/cli.
+To regenerate all thumbnails on the site according to their file source settings, run from the server console: generate.php from core/components/ms2gallery/cli.
 For example:

 shell